CYA or “Cover Your Administration”? Newark’s Board of Education and the “Nuttin’ Butt Azz” Basketball Tournament

 This was published as part of the 2024 community journalism class sponsored by New Jersey Civic Information Consortium.

-In the video, Big Fendi says, “This will be like a real NBA tournament, it’s really the NBA ‘Nuttin’ Butt Azz’ tournament.
-You know, I wanted to clean it up, there’s gonna be real nice women, we’re not doing no Ugly Duglies.”
-For this tournament, tickets ranged from $50 to $500.
+“This will be like a real NBA tournament, it’s really the NBA ‘Nuttin’ Butt Azz’ tournament,” says Big Fendi in the video.
+“You know, I wanted to clean it up, there’s gonna be real nice women, we’re not doing no Ugly Duglies.”

 Who is (and is not) taking accountability

 “Most importantly I want to apologize to Principal Cook, and Councilman Dupré Kelly … the content of this video you knew nothing about.
 We were doing this event and, you know, things went a little left and out of control and I take full responsibility for that, because you guys had no knowledge of what these girls would be wearing in this celebrity game.
-Whoever was affected by this video, I want to apologize to the parents, to the students… my deepest apologies, hopefully this helps,” said Fendi in a video, sitting on what appears to be a throne.
+Whoever was affected by this video, I want to apologize to the parents, to the students… my deepest apologies, hopefully this helps,” said Fendi in the video, sitting on what appears to be a throne.

 Screenshot obtained from Facilitron's website after simulating the process of renting West Side High School's gym for the intended date of the event, July 21st.
 (Ishani Bakshi for Public Square Amplified)